Travel Guide to Bannock Pass on the Montana-Idaho border

-Bannock Pass is a high mountain pass at an elevation of 2.342m (7,684ft) above the sea level located on the Montana-Idaho border, in the USA.
+Bannock Pass is a high mountain pass at an elevation of 2.342m (7,684ft) above sea level located on the border of Montana and Idaho, in the USA.

 How to drive through Bannock Pass?